Hawaiideveloper/Infastructure-as-Code-Sample_Env/Getting_Started_AWS_Keys.md

+# AWS Keys are the very first thing you need
+---

-# AWS Keys are the very first thing you need to get going and successful on building automation for the project mentioned in the README
+### to get going and successful on building automation for the project mentioned in the README

+####  AWS  console
+ - [ ] Use this [link](https://aws.amazon.com/console/) to quickly find it and setup an account
+ - [x] Use this if you already have an AWS account [link to login](https://signin.aws.amazon.com/signin?redirect_uri=https%3A%2F%2Fconsole.aws.amazon.com%2Fconsole%2Fhome%3Fstate%3DhashArgs%2523%26isauthcode%3Dtrue&client_id=arn%3Aaws%3Aiam%3A%3A015428540659%3Auser%2Fhomepage&forceMobileApp=0&code_challenge=dlhxv7rVnZ0x4unaEqcagTwHiG4e80jbd2ij_UMuq-0&code_challenge_method=SHA-256)

 ####  Step 1: Read the README so you know what is the plan!
 #### Step 2: I do not like winging anything and therefore if you have questions or fresh new ideas, please submit an issue and reference it with a pull request if you have one.